Melvin Edwards: Public art

-Edwards has completed a broad array of large-scale, public sculpture commissions.
+Edwards completed a broad array of large-scale, public sculpture commissions.
 His public sculptures include: Homage to My Father and the Spirit (1969), installed at Cornell University's Appel Commons; Homage to Billie Holiday and the Young Ones of Soweto (1976–1977), installed at Morgan State University's James E. Lewis Museum of Art; Out of the Struggles of the Past to a Brilliant Future (1982), installed at Mt.
-Vernon Plaza apartment complex in Columbus, Ohio; Breaking of the Chains (1995), installed on San Diego harbor-front's Martin Luther King Jr. Promenade; and David's Dream (2023), installed outside the David C. Driskell Center at the University of Maryland, College Park.
+Vernon Plaza apartment complex in Columbus, Ohio; Breaking of the Chains (1995), installed on San Diego harbor-front's Martin Luther King Jr. Promenade; Transcendence on the campus of Lafayette College in Easton, Pennsylvania; and David's Dream (2023), installed outside the David C. Driskell Center at the University of Maryland, College Park.

 Exhibitions

-Edwards has participated in a large number of solo shows in the United States and internationally.
+Edwards participated in a large number of solo shows in the United States and internationally.
 His notable solo shows include: Melvin Edwards (1965) at the Santa Barbara Museum of Art, his first solo museum exhibition; Melvin Edwards: Works (1970), his first solo museum exhibition in New York and the first solo show by an African-American sculptor at New York's Whitney Museum; Melvin Edwards (1990) at CDS Gallery in New York, his first solo commercial gallery exhibition; Melvin Edwards (2014–2015) at Stephen Friedman Gallery in London, his first solo exhibition in the UK; and Melvin Edwards (2022), a long-term installation of previously unrealized sculptural installations at Dia Beacon.

-He has staged numerous museum retrospective exhibitions, including: Melvin Edwards: Sculptor (1978), his first retrospective exhibition, a small show at the Studio Museum in Harlem; a 30-year traveling retrospective in 1993, originating at the Neuberger Museum of Art in Purchase, New York; a 50-year traveling retrospective in 2015, originating at the Nasher Sculpture Center in Dallas; and Some Bright Morning (2024–2025), his first traveling retrospective in Europe, originating at the Fridericianum in Kassel, Germany.
+He staged numerous museum retrospective exhibitions, including: Melvin Edwards: Sculptor (1978), his first retrospective exhibition, a small show at the Studio Museum in Harlem; a 30-year traveling retrospective in 1993, originating at the Neuberger Museum of Art in Purchase, New York; a 50-year traveling retrospective in 2015, originating at the Nasher Sculpture Center in Dallas; and Some Bright Morning (2024–2025), his first traveling retrospective in Europe, originating at the Fridericianum in Kassel, Germany.

-He has also participated in many group exhibitions, including the 56th Venice Biennale (2015) and the Havana Biennial (2019).
+Edwards also participated in many group exhibitions, including the 56th Venice Biennale (2015) and the Havana Biennial (2019).
+His sculpture The Lifted X was featured by MoMA in the museum's long-running fourth-floor installation Divided States of America, in which it was described by curators Esther Adler and Christophe Cherix as "a key work".

 Awards and honors

-Edwards has been awarded a wide range of grants and fellowships, including National Endowment for the Arts (NEA) fellowships in 1971 and 1984, a Guggenheim Fellowship in 1975, and a Fulbright Fellowship to Zimbabwe in 1988.
+Edwards was awarded a wide range of grants and fellowships, including National Endowment for the Arts (NEA) fellowships in 1971 and 1984, a Guggenheim Fellowship in 1975, and a Fulbright Fellowship to Zimbabwe in 1988.

 He was elected into the National Academy of Design as an Associate in 1992, and became a full Academician in 1994.
-He has received honorary degrees from the Massachusetts College of Art and Design and Brooklyn College.
+He received honorary degrees from the Massachusetts College of Art and Design and Brooklyn College.

 Edwards received the Lifetime Achievement Award from the International Sculpture Center in 2024.